Waterville, County Kerry

-Waterville, historically known as Coirean, is a village in County Kerry, Ireland, on the Iveragh Peninsula.
-The town is sited on a narrow isthmus, with Lough Currane on the east side of the town, and Ballinskelligs Bay on the west, and the Currane River connecting the two.
+Waterville, historically known as Currane, is a village in County Kerry, Ireland, on the Iveragh Peninsula.
+The town is on a narrow isthmus, with Lough Currane to the east and Ballinskelligs Bay on the west, with the Currane River flowing between the two.
+It is on the edge of the Kerry Gaeltacht (Irish-speaking district).

 The N70 Ring of Kerry route passes through the town.
 As of the 2022 CSO census, Waterville had a population of 555.

 Name

 The town's name in Irish, Coireán, means "little cauldron" or "little whirlpool", and refers to the shape of Ballinskelligs Bay on which the town sits.
-This name, however, has been transplanted onto the lake with the lake's Irish name being Loch Luíoch or Loch Luidheach.
+This name was anglicised as Currane or Curraun.

 The Butler family built a house at the mouth of the River Currane in the latter part of the 18th century.
 They named their house and estate Waterville.
 The village that developed on the estate during the first half of the 19th century was also named Waterville.